You can find this document as PDF here.

 $ sudo groupadd --system dba $ sudo useradd --system --gid dba --home-dir /home/dba --create-home --shell /bin/bash dba $ sudo passwd dba

-Some directories for database socket files are needed as well:
+Some directories for database socket files and the MyEnv configuration files are needed:

 Switch the user: